Kharkiv: Public libraries

 In addition to the libraries affiliated with the various universities and research institutions, the Kharkiv State Scientific V. Korolenko-library is a major research library.

 Secondary schools

 Kharkiv has 212 (secondary education) schools, including 10 lyceums and 20 gymnasiums.
+In May 2024 the first of a scatter of underground schools in Kharkiv was opened in Industrialnyi District, so children could continue their education amidst the missile strikes in Kharkiv by the Russian Armed Forces during the Russian invasion of Ukraine.

 Education centers

-There is the educational "Landau Center", which is named after Prof. L.D.
+There is the educational "Landau Center", which is named after L.D.
 Landau, Nobel laureate in Kharkiv.